 Dr. Fernando Sánchez Marcos

-Professor of Modern History at the University of Barcelona (UB)
+Professor Emeritus of Early Modern History at the University of Barcelona